• istoica a year ago

 It's so sad that running software on Linux is so wildly complicated and unreliable than things like Docker had to be invented. :(

-• madiele 25 minutes ago
+• madiele a year ago

 For most uses wsl2 on windows is pretty close to a bare metal instalation